Middle-aged women are forgotten about by retailers. I offer help with clothing choices, skincare, and healthy eating for the mature woman.

 My daughter is a dental therapist and I would first like to begin with advice that she gave me.
 She suggested the bass technique.
 This is a method of brushing with the brush at a 45-degree angle to clean the gum line.
 In the video further down the page, this type of method is shown.

 Baking Soda and Hydrogen Peroxide

-The second method is one that I heard about many years ago from my aunt who was a nurse.
+The second method is one that I heard about many years ago from my aunt, who was a nurse.
 She was a smoker and suffered from receding gums.
 Her dentist told her to use baking soda and hydrogen peroxide.
-This sounded very strange indeed.
 Follow the directions below:

-- Pour a small amount of baking soda on a saucer.
+- Pour a small amount of baking soda into a saucer.

 - Pour some hydrogen peroxide into the cap from the bottle.
 If you have never used it before, dilute it with water.